Isidoro de la Cueva y Benavides: Biography

 In 1701, the War of the Spanish Succession broke out, and the Governor of the Spanish Netherlands, Maximilian of Bavaria left to fight the Austrians and English in Germany.

 He appointed Bedmar as acting Governor and ordered him to reinforce the defenses against the Dutch, English and Austrians.

 He constructed the Bedmar Line, including Fort Bedmar at De Klinge.

-He was not able to prevent Menno van Coehoorn from taking the fortress of Saint Donas, and in August 1702 he failed to conquer Hulst, but in 1703, he won the Battle of Ekeren against the Dutch.
+He was not able to prevent Menno van Coehoorn from taking the fortress of Saint Donas, and in August 1702 he failed to conquer Hulst, and in 1703 he fought the Battle of Ekeren against the Dutch.